KotDCG/KotDCG.github.io/King of the Dead.md

 #### Royal Cards

 - Jack | Corrupt: Look at the top two cards of your draw pile.
 Discard 1.
-Put the other in your hand.
+Put the other in your hand. <!-- TODO Clarification: If Single Jack to draw card results is discarding a Joker, Joker discard effect still occurs -->
 - Queen | Liturgy: Send any card from your hand to The Well.
 Draw two cards.
 - King | Disinter: Take the card off of the top of The Well and place it in your hand.